anselmoferreira/siamese4PrintedVerification/README.md

 Once downloaded, join the subfolders together with the github repository you just cloned.

-Any suggestions and issues found in the code or in downloaded can be reported to anselmo.ferreira "at" gmail.com
+Any suggestions and issues found in the code or in the downloading/configuration steps can be reported to anselmo.ferreira "at" gmail.com